-Uncertainty ranges of the absolute 14C dates
+<h2>Uncertainty ranges of the absolute 14C dates

-In Appendices A1–A7, the 2-sigma margin (95% confidence interval) is given for each 14C analysis.
-The 2-sigma ranges of 14C ages are variable, depending on wiggles in the 14C-calibration curve.
-For example, if an age falls within the ‘Hallstatt Plateau' (around 2500 14C-years BP), the calibrated 2-sigma range is commonly as much as 400 years.
+In Appendices A1–A6, the 2-sigma margin (95% confidence interval) is given for each 14C analysis.
+The 2-sigma ranges of 14C ages are variable, depending on wiggles in the 14C calibration curve.
+For example, if an age falls within the ‘Hallstatt Plateau' (around 2500 14C years BP), the calibrated 2-sigma range is commonly as much as 400 years.
 If the 14C age falls on a steeper part of the calibration curve, then the calibrated value usually has a much narrower 95% confidence range.

 For all shell dates in this publication a reservoir correction of 400 years is applied; the corrected 14C ages are calibrated to calendar years using the terrestrial OxCal 4.1 program.
-Application of the OxCal Marine09.14c program for the marine reservoir correction of North Sea water would result in ages that are about 30 to 75 years older.
+Application of the OxCal Marine09.14c program for the marine reservoir correction of North Sea water would result in ages that are about 30–75 years older.
 Although the use of this latter program is advised for marine samples, we use the OxCal 4.1 calibration for shell dating, applying a 400-year reservoir correction as was done in the older publications and reports of the Oer-IJ.
-Ages obtained using this calibration protocol match well in age sequence with those from other dating methods (compare e.g. OSL and 14C ages of samples from Uitgeest-Benes; Tab.
-4.11a and 11b).
+Ages obtained using this calibration protocol match well in age sequence with those from other dating methods (e.g. compare OSL and 14C ages of samples from Uitgeest-Benes; Table 4.11a and b).

-Non-marine reservoir effects pose even a greater problem (‘’too old’’) when dating shells from fresh-, brackish- and stagnant-water sediments, owing to seepage of groundwater with dissolved CO2 from older organisms (Olsson, 1983).
-By comparing the values of the stable carbon isotope 13C with those of the oxygen isotope 18O, this ‘’hard water effect’’ can be detected (Mook, 1971; Lanting & van der Plicht, 1995), and reliable corrections of the associated ages can be made.
-These 13C / 18O corrections have not been applied on the analyses in this Appendix because the relevant information is only rarely available.
-Where the "hard water effect’’ may have played a role, it is mentioned in the assessment of the results listed in the tables.
+Non-marine reservoir effects pose an even a greater problem (‘too old’) when dating shells from fresh-, brackish- and stagnant-water sediments, owing to seepage of groundwater with dissolved CO2 from older organisms (Olsson, 1983).
+By comparing the values of the stable carbon isotope 13C with those of the oxygen isotope 18O, this ‘hard water effect’ can be detected (Mook, 1971; Lanting & van der Plicht, 1995), and reliable corrections of the associated ages can be made.
+These 13C / 18O corrections have not been applied to the analyses in this appendix because the relevant information is only rarely available.
+Where the hard water effect may have played a role, it is mentioned in the assessment of the results listed in the tables.

 Redeposition of shells older than the corresponding sediment (reworking) in younger deposits is another problem.
 The associated uncertainty applies not to the age of a shell but to the accuracy of this age as a proxy for the time of sedimentation.
-Ages of single (not bi-valved) shells, which are not sampled in ‘live position’, should be considered with care.
-In a number of cases, ages are rejected because they do not fit in an age sequence (older on top of younger material).
+Ages of single (not bivalved) shells, which are not sampled in ‘live position’, should be considered with care.
+In a number of cases ages are rejected because they do not fit in an age sequence (older on top of younger material).
 In almost all cases, such reversals involve shells from beach sand or overwash deposits.
 Shells in such high-energy deposits were reworked and originate from older sediment layers eroded by waves in the nearshore zone or on the shoreface.
 The ages of fragile juvenile Spisula specimens, which live in offshore seabed sediments below 4 m –NAP, are generally reliable.
 Age reversals are rare in Spisula-dominated marine sediment sequences.

-An example of single-valved shell ages that are obviously too high concerns the specimens from the overwash deposits of location Castricum-Zanderij (CZ-1–4; Tab.
-A4.3a).
+An example of single-valved shell ages that are obviously too high concerns the specimens from the overwash deposits of location Castricum-Zanderij (CZ-1–4; Table A4.3a).
 Median ages span a time range from 895 to 355 BC, including an age reversal.
-The OSL dates of samples taken from below and above the shell layer (CZ-O1 and 2; Tab.
-A4.3b) range between approximately 165 and 300 AD and are considered to be reliable since they are in chronological order.
+The OSL dates of samples taken from below and above the shell layer (CZ-O1 and 2; Table A4.3b) range between approximately 165 and 300 AD and are considered to be reliable since they are in chronological order.